 We regularly get asked at what age can a child decide which parent she or he will live with.
 I was asked this again just the other day.
-Frequently, the person asking is under the impression that a child can make their own decision after they turn 12; I am not sure where this persistent rumor comes from.
+Frequently, the person asking is under the impression that a child can make their own decision after they turn 12; I am not sure where this persistent rumor comes from but it may have something to do with parents thinking custody in the event of their death.

 While I cannot speak to the laws of other states, under Washington State law, an unemancipated person under the age of 18 does not have the ability to make their own residential decisions.
 The parents (and sometimes the court) are the ones who are empowered to make those and most other decisions for the child.
 Once a person turns 18, they are an adult and can make their own decisions.